 Myth #4 – I Can Only Pick 3 Attractions Per Day

 One complaint we hear often is that unlike the old paper system where you could get one FastPass after another, under FastPass+, you are limited to only three passes per day.
 Again, this isn’t really true.
 While it is true that you can only reserve three passes in advance, once you have used those first three you can use the My Disney Experience App or visit a FastPass+ kiosk and get passes for another ride.
 Once you ride that attraction, you can make additional selections one at a time as long as there is availability.
-To be fair, you may not like the choices or availability at the end of the day, but you can get more passes and it’s no different that the old system where the good passes went quickly (see Myth#6).
+To be fair, you may not like the choices or availability at the end of the day, but you can get more passes, and it’s no different than the old system where the good passes went quickly (see Myth#6).

 Myth #3 – I Have No Flexibility in my Day

-This is probably the #1 complaint we hear and it’s not (completely) true.
-Yes, with the new system you are able to choose what park you will visit on a specific day months ahead of time.
+This is probably the #1 complaint we hear, and it’s not (entirely) true.
+Yes, with the new system you can choose what park you will visit on specific day months ahead of time.
 However, you are not required to do so.
 If you prefer to make your park decision over breakfast each morning, you are still able to get FastPasses the day of.
-You are not only not required to make plans months out, but we have found from repeated experience that during all but the busiest time were were able to get FastPasses for most of the rides we wanted on the day of our visit.
+You are not only not required to make plans months out, but we have found from repeated experience that during all but the busiest time were able to get FastPasses for most of the rides we wanted on the day of our visit.